 This resort is within 5 miles of Phu Chi Fa, making a morning ride up the mountain fairly easily.

 A night at this resort will cost approximately $60 USD.
+So, if you enjoy classier accommodations, you’ll be sure to have the best time here.

 4. Stay In Chiang Rai

 The last accommodation option for Phu Chi Fa is to stay in Chiang Rai the night before.
+The town of Chaing Rai is a couple of hours away.

 For more details on hiring a taxi driver, check out the transportation section of this guide.